Current COVID-19 metrics

 What is a COVID-19 community level?

-Visit the CDC's COVID-19 Community Levels page for recommended steps based on the COVID-19 community level.
+Visit the CDC's COVID-19 Community Levels page for recommended steps based on the COVID-19 community level and for definitions of each community level.

 Note: The COVID-19 Community Level reported on this web page may differ from what is reported on the CDC web page because of differences in reporting methods.
 For more information, see the About the data page.